dnolan1993/rock-paper-scissors-game/README.md

 <br>

-### Possible Features to be Implemented in the future:
+### Possible Features to be implemented in the future:
 <ul>
  <li>
-  A feature to allow player to connect and play against each other instead a randomly generated opponent.
+  A feature to allow players to connect and play against each other instead of a randomly generated opponent.
  </li>
  <li>
-  A counter on the end of game meassage to show the total of games played and the users wins and loses of the total games.
+  A counter on the end of game message to show the total of games played and the user's wins and losses of the total games.
  </li>
  <li>
-  A log in page to allow users to log in and keep track of their score and add to it.
+  A log-in page to allow users to log in and keep track of their score and add to it.
  </li>
  <li>
-  A score board page to log users high scores.
+  A scoreboard page to log users' high scores.
  </li>
 </ul>